asubit/execute-mysql-request-from-php/README.md

 ### Use

 1. Acces the file from : http://www.your-domain.com/script.php
-2. Write SQL request in a form
+2. Write SQL request in the form
 3. Click "Execute"
 4. The results are displayed in a table under the form